Welcome to Snake vs Crane.

 Until I was about 15, I was definitely in the first camp.
 I felt I wasn’t “athletic” and so I focused my energies on learning to draw, for which I thought I “had a talent.”

 My perspective changed a lot when I got my first job at 15 and was finally able to afford to go to a martial arts class.
 I pushed through my fear and embarrassment and went to the Tae Kwan Do class, which was held in a community center on the base (my Dad was in the service).
-All the students were soldiers or soldier’s wives in their twenties and thirties except one kid, a little younger than me, who was the son of the instructor.
-They all had white gis and belts.
-I had cut-off shorts with white hairless legs and a t-shirt that was too big for my skinny frame..
+All the students were soldiers or soldier’s wives in their twenties and thirties except one kid, a year younger than me, who was the son of the instructor.
+They all had white uniforms and belts.
+I had cut-off shorts with white hairless legs and a t-shirt that was too big for my skinny frame.

 I discovered that hard work, incremental work, done every day, resulted in progress.